 The minimum height of the C-Legs is 1010mm, from the base to the top of flange.
 The maximum extension is 1500mm from the base to the flange on the top, excluding the bottle jack.
 The jack extends the height by 250mm (before pumping or screwing out the thread).

 Yes.
 BISON Scales have an IP 64 ingress protection rating.
 This means the system has complete protection against ingress of dust and there will be no harmful effects from dripping, spraying and splashing water.
 We recommend inverting the hydraulic bottle jacks after use in wet conditions, to extend their working life by avoiding internal corrosion.
-A water displacement spray like CRC applied to the piston-rod will also help the longevity of the bottle jacks.
+A water displacement spray applied to the piston-rod will also help the longevity of the bottle jacks.

 The batteries have a 45 hour tested life cycle.
 This life cycle reduces to approx. 20 hours if the scales are used in low light environments and the LCD backlight turns on.

 BISON Scales require very little maintenance.
-The batteries will need to be changed periodically.
+The batteries need to be changed periodically.
 We supply high quality Japanese-made bottle jacks which have proven to be very robust but can be easily replaced if issues arise.
 You may also need to re-calibrate and/or re-certify the scales periodically, depending on your application.

 If you purchased the scales from a dealer, contact your dealer in the first instance.
-If you purchased the scales from BISON, email s......@bison-jacks.com.
-BISON will help you resolve any problems quickly and cost effectively.
+If you purchased the scales direct, from BISON, email s......@bison-jacks.com.
+We will help you resolve any problems quickly and cost effectively.
 After sales service is supported by a remote diagnostics feature in the BISON VGM App.
 This allows BISON to test performance and diagnose any issues with your scales remotely via the internet.